 Here you can find some of my poems as well as articles on things that interest or fascinate me me (e.g., social media, Japanese pop music, books, movies, lo-fi digital cameras) or that are related to my job (e.g., posts on education and school project).
 If I end up researching something, I will often write about what I found.
 Consequently, you will also find articles on technical things such as copyright law, video export settings and noise reduction techniques.

-- Our Struggles: 7 Tips for Coping with Things (and Surviving High School): A message to my students
+- 7 Tips for Surviving High School: A message to students

 These articles include 27 min-reviews and book introductions that were originally published in Ming Pao (Sept 2006 – June 2008), a newspaper in Hong Kong.
 They introduce of novels and non-fiction that are suitable for teens, especially those who are learning English as a second language.